chains-project/bumper/README.md

 # Bumper
-Automatic repair with LLMs for breaking dependency update (bump)
+Automatic program repair with LLMs for breaking dependency update (bump)

 # Findings
 - Some clients fail because the new dependency version required a different java version